limerencel/dev_windows/README.md

 ### Purpose of Message Loop

+1. Message Retrieval:
+   1. GetMessage(&msg, NULL, 0, 0) retrieves messages from the application's message queue.
+It waits for messages to arrive if the queue is empty.
+   2. The function returns TRUE as long as there are messages to process.
+When it encounters a WM_QUIT message (indicating that the application should exit), it returns FALSE, breaking the loop.
+2. Message Translation:
+   1. TranslateMessage(&msg) translates virtual-key messages (like keyboard input) into character messages (like typing letters).
+This step is necessary for handling keyboard input correctly, as it converts key events into characters.
+3. Message Dispatching:
+   1. DispatchMessage(&msg) sends the message to the appropriate window procedure (the WindowProc function you defined).
+This is where the actual handling of the message takes place, allowing your application to respond to events like painting, resizing, or closing.

 in a typical windows application, the `WinMain` function requires at least the `HINSTANCE` and `int` parameters, as per the standerd signatures.